 A pioneer in daring repertoires, exploring as successfully early works as the rich literature of the 20th and 21st centuries, or the folk music of northwestern Argentina, land of his birth, Pablo Márquez is one of today’s most sensitive interpreters and talented guitarists.
 His musical intelligence and peerless technical skills make him a creator much sought after by living composers.

-Thus, on the subject of Die Nacht, his last Schubert disc with Anja Lechner, the Kurier of Vienna affirmed that it was the most beautiful publication of the autumn, while Die Zeit wrote: Anja Lechner and Pablo Márquez enlight the night with Schubert.
-Regarding his debut CD with ECM –the first ever classical guitar recording in that label, which caused a sensation in 2007-, the New York Times published: Pablo Márquez makes an eloquent case of Luys de Narváez’s mastery of counterpoint and sense of virtuosity.
-El Cuchi bien temperado, dedicated to the music of his fellow countryman Gustavo Leguizamón, was among the 100 best recordings (all genres included) of 2015, selected by the American journalist Ted Gioia.
+Thus, on the subject of Musica del Delphin, his debut album with ECM –the first ever classical guitar recording in that label, which caused a sensation in 2007-, the New York Times wrote: Pablo Márquez makes an eloquent case of Luys de Narváez’s mastery of counterpoint and sense of virtuosity.
+Regarding Die Nacht, his Schubert disc with Anja Lechner, the Kurier of Vienna affirmed that it was the most beautiful publication of the autumn, while Die Zeit said: Anja Lechner and Pablo Márquez enlight the night with Schubert.
+On his side, El Cuchi bien temperado –dedicated to the music of his fellow countryman Gustavo Leguizamón- was among the 100 best recordings (all genres included) of 2015, selected by the American journalist Ted Gioia.

 His discography also includes first recordings of works for guitar and orchestra such as Chemins V by Berio (with Dennis Russel Davies and the Orchestra della Svizzera italiana), A fuoco by Luca Francesconi (with Susanna Mälkki and the Ensemble Intercontemporain) and Hanbleceya by Zad Moultaka (with Lorraine Vaillancourt and the Nouvel Ensemble Moderne of Montreal).
 A second recording live of Berio’s Chemins V with the WDR Sinfonieorchester of Cologne and Jean-Michaël Lavoie was awarded with the prestigious Preis der deutschen Schallplattenkritik.